nmeripo/ACM-SIGSPATIAL-Cup-2016/README.md

 # ACM-SIGSPATIAL-Cup-2016
-Focus on applying spatial statistics to spatio-temporal big data in order to identify statistically significant spatial hot spots using Apache Spark
+Applied spatial statistics to spatio-temporal big data to identify statistically significant spatial hot spots using Apache Spark using Apache Spark

 ### Instruction to run:
 ```